 Join us in Anderson Dining Hall for eggs made fresh to order every day or try a delicious warm waffle with a variety of toppings.
 Build your own salad made with fresh vegetables, some from the farm at Eden Hall campus when in season, and delicious homemade dressings.
 Try our grill for our fresh, never frozen hamburgers or one of the delicious daily specials.
 We also offer home-style traditional entrees like Mom might make in our Parkside area.
 You will taste cuisines from around the world, which use ingredients, flavors and authentic cooking techniques that are indigenous to a variety of world regions.

 Have a nut allergy or Celiacs?
-We’ve upgraded our Allergy Friendly Zone to ensure that you have plenty of options.
-Make-your-own stirfry, gluten free cereal, breads, and more!
+We've upgraded our Allergy Friendly Zone to ensure that you have plenty of options.
+Gluten Free Waffles, make-you-own stirfry, and more!

 Feeling a little low energy, then stop at Café Rachel for an espresso drink, smoothie or quick snack from one of our friendly team members.
-The Carriage House will mainly focus on vegetarian and vegan foods.
+And new this year - on-the-go! items will be available at the Carriage House.
+The Carriage House will mainly focus on vegetarian and vegan foods, but also have a feature local cooler.
 Running low on time in between classes?
 Stop by Café Rachel and grab breakfast, lunch or dinner with our "Meal Exchange" Program.
 Meal Exchange will also be offered at the Carriage House for lunch and dinner.
-If you are in the Eastside building, visit the Eastside Café and enjoy a slice of pizza made from our own homemade pizza dough, a burger off the Grille or a fresh made sandwich from the Deli on our local bakery bread – Deli & Salad bar will be available in the fall of 2017 until 7:00pm Monday through Thursday.
+If you are in the Eastside building, visit the Eastside Café and enjoy a slice of pizza made from our own homemade pizza dough, a burger off the Grille or a fresh made sandwich from the Deli on our local bakery bread.
 Make sure to check the latest edition to the Chatham community, Eden Hall Dining Commons at the Esther Barazzone Center.
 You can use your meal plan, flex dollars and Cougar dollars at all Chatham Dining locations.

 Nutrition, variety and flexibility - that's what you can expect from Chatham University Dining Services.